TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 2.)
 The length *k* of ELS2 is 5.

-*d* = equidistant skip distance(s) between each letter in the ELS successfully found within the selected text that is searched (i.e. for each *n*); For each instance of a letter found at index number position *n*, there may potentially be multiple instances of skip distances *d* possible to the next letter(s) in that ELS.

 *n* = index number starting position for each instance for each first (or last) letter in the ELS;

 For example, if you are searching for a word that begins (or ends) with the letter Mem (מ/ם) in the text (e.g. משיח), index